frkangul/distance-loss/README.md

 ```

 Generate a token on kaggle, then add this kaggle.json token into .kaggle folder.
+## Data
+Create a folder, named `data`, in the root directory of repository to store both CelebAMask-HQ (in coco format) and Cityscapes (it should contain `gtFine` and `leftImng8bit` folders) datasets.
 ## Training
 To start the training process in the background and save logs: